Chioma Chukwuka: Career

 Chioma Chukwuka's acting career began with her debut in the movie "The Apple" in 2000.
 Chioma also acted in the film The Handkerchief in 2000.
 In 2007, she received the "Best Actress in a Lead Role" award at the Africa Movie Academy Awards for the movie Sins of the Flesh.
 She was also nominated for the Africa Movie Academy Award for "Best Actress" in the movie "Accident" in 2014.
 With 20 years of experience, she has starred in more than 350 Nollywood movies, produced 6 movies and has many awards to her credit.
 As a film maker, Chioma has produced/co-produced over 8 movies including the award-nominated blockbuster On Bended Knees.
 Chioma Chukwuka is also a public speaker and mentor.

 Masterclass With Chioma

 In January 2019, she announced the launch of a capacity-building platform called Masterclass With Chioma, where aspiring talents, especially actors, are taught by seasoned filmmakers, screenwriters, actors and other industry professionals on what it takes to make it in the film, TV, and theatre industries.

 Endorsement deals

 Chioma Akpotha became the brand ambassador for Erisco Foods in November 2018.
-Chioma Chukwuka has served as a brand ambassador for a number of Nigerian and international commercial brands, including Globacom Nigeria, a telecommunications company, Omo Detergent and Harpic Cleaner.
+Chioma Chukwuka has served as a brand ambassador for a number of Nigerian and international commercial brands, including Globacom Nigeria, a telecommunications company, Royal Electronics, Omo Detergent Erisco foods, Stanel Company, Crown Premium Pasta, Terra Cubes, Harpic Cleaner.